-Children sometimes find it difficult to verbalise their feelings.
-They often express their feelings of confusion, anxiety, sadness, worry, or fear by behaving in a manner which may not be in accordance with the feeling.
+Children sometimes find it difficult to find the right words for their feelings or understand the underlying issue that is making them feel a particular emotion.
+They may also express their feelings of confusion, anxiety, sadness, worry, or fear by behaving in a manner which may not be in accordance with the feeling.
 Adults can help children become aware of their feelings.
 This is the first step in managing feelings and resolving underlying issues.

-Following 5 steps describe the stages we need to go through in managing our feelings.
+The following 5 steps describe the stages we need to go through in managing our feelings.